Jean-Baptiste Lainé SiteDoors Open Whitchurch-Stouffville

 Jean-Baptiste Lainé Site

 The Jean-Baptiste Lainé Site was home to a remarkable late-16th-century ancestral Wendat community.
-Of all the sites in Southern Ontario that have been almost completely excavated, it is considered one of the largest and most complex.
-Explore and learn about this amazing archaeological site with self-guided tours and a staffed interpretation table.
+Of all the sites in Southern Ontario that have been almost completely excavated, it is considered to be one of the largest and most complex.
+During Doors Open, explore and learn about this amazing archaeological site with self-guided tours and a staffed interpretation table.
+From 12:00 PM – 2:00 PM join the Odeiwin Foundation to learn more about the Community Garden.

 Contact info